HealthCatalyst/Fabric.Cashmere/guides/styles/code.md

 :::
 ##### Syntax Highlighting
-Syntax highlighting can be useful to make blocks of code more readable.
-The highlight.js library is our recommended highligher, using the **"GitHub Gist"** theme.
-Visit [https://highlightjs.org/static/demo/](https://highlightjs.org/static/demo/) for more details.
+Syntax highlighting makes blocks of code more readable.
+The **"GitHub Gist"** theme in the highlight.js library is our recommended highlighter.
+Visit [https://highlightjs.org/static/demo](https://highlightjs.org/static/demo) for details.

 :::